OrgVue/esquire/readme.md

 # TODO

+- render to return Task
 - implement search
 - pinpoint singleton caches (items?)
 - migration path
-- react-tree-walker to get around concurrent timeout
+- get used memory from/for webworker?

 # Rationale